tclavier/docker-scriptcraft/README.md

 # Options

-Some options could be pass by environement variable :
+Some options could be pass by environment variables :

 * `OPS` : Pseudo of first ops
 * `ONLINE_MODE` : true or false, option to enable account verification
 * `WORLD_TYPE` : FLAT by default
 * `GENERATE_STRUCTURES` : true or false, not used in FLAT world

-I have enable a volume : /minecraft, to persit world
+I have enabled a volume: /minecraft, to persist world

 For exemple :

     docker run -p 25565:25565 -it -e OPS=FooBar -e ONLINE_MODE=false -v /tmp/minecraft:/minecraft tclavier/scriptcraft

+# Classroom module

+First ops can activate scripting in online console with

+    /jsp classroom on

+or directly in server console by

+    jsp classroom on

+# Deliverous

+You can find a file named Deliverous.
+It must be update with your IP to deploy this container on [Deliverous](http://deliverous.com) plate-forme.

 # Build

-If you whant to build it, for exemple to tune default world, clone it :
+If you whant to build it, for exemple to tune your world, clone it :

     git clone https://github.com/tclavier/docker-scriptcraft.git